Preliminary instructions for the GSS paper project.

 1) What is expected of the GSS proposal:

-Proposals should be one page Word or Adobe Acrobat documents, emailed to your TA on the due date.
+Proposals should be 1-2 pages of text, in MS Word or Adobe Acrobat format, uploaded to Canvas (upload the draft and the final to the same assignment in Canvas).
 For the GSS proposal you should identify one variable you will use, along with year.
 In your proposal you should provide an embedded table or figure showing how your variable changes over time.
 If your variable of interest was only asked once, cross tabulate with another variable like race, education, geographic region, age (you might want to recode age into a few categories) or gender.
 Axes, variables, and categories should be appropriately labeled.
 Explain briefly what you want to know about the variable in question.
 Mention what other variable you are thinking of using as a control.
 When writing about GSS variables, please include the GSS name (i.e. SOCBAR or DIVORCE) as well as the variable description and full text of the question.

 Students sometimes ask: “What GSS variables can be studied?”
 The answer is that you can focus on any variable as long as you believe you will be able to tie the results somehow back to the reading we have done.